 To learn more about Friendstorming, see the booklet Friendstorming on Tour, which can be accessed at www.scouting.org/advancement.

 Venturing consultants are people whose special skills or talents are needed for a crew activity or project.
 Usually they are adults recruited on a one-time basis.
-More information can be found in the Venturing Advisor Guidebook, No. 34655.
+More information can be found in the Venturing Advisor Guidebook.
 Consultants generally would be considered qualified to counsel merit badges related to their expertise.
 To do so, they must be approved and registered as merit badge counselors, according to the procedures below.

 The council advancement committee is responsible for approval of all merit badge counselors before they provide services, although it is acceptable to delegate authority for this function to districts.
 The process should not be rushed to the point where unqualified counselors are allowed to serve.
 The National Council places no limit on the number of merit badges an individual may be approved to counsel, except to the extent a person lacks skills and education in a given subject.
 The intent is for Scouts to learn from those with an appropriate level of expertise.

-Merit badge counselors must submit the Merit Badge Counselor Information sheet, No. 34405, according to local council practices.
+Merit badge counselors must submit the Merit Badge Counselor Information sheet, according to local council practices.
 The form must show each badge for which the counselor requests approval.
 Additions or subtractions may be submitted using the same form.
 It is permissible for councils to limit the number of badges that one person counsels.
 They must not do so, however, to the point where Scouts’ choices, especially in small or remote units, are so limited as to serve as a barrier to advancement.

 The National Council does not place a limit on the number of merit badges a youth may earn from one counselor.
 However, in situations where a Scout is earning a large number of badges from just one counselor, the unit leader is permitted to place a limit on the number of merit badges that may be earned from one counselor, as long as the same limit applies to all Scouts in the unit.
-Approved counselors may work with and pass any member, including their own son, ward, or relative.
+Approved counselors may work with and pass any member, including their own child, ward, or relative.
 Nevertheless, we often teach young people the importance of broadening horizons.
 Scouts meeting with counselors beyond their families and beyond even their own units are doing that.
 They will benefit from the perspectives of many “teachers” and will learn more as a result.
 They should be encouraged to reach out.

 Volunteers who are properly registered as merit badge counselors can renew annually without completing a BSA adult application; their names will appear on the district roster for renewal.
 Anyone who is currently unregistered, or who is registered in another position but also desires to serve as a merit badge counselor, must complete an adult application.